-32 The following gaps have been found:
+The following gaps have been found:

-- Manageability interfaces for registries and for the messaging and queuing services, and possibly simple models to represent their manageability, will be needed. - If specialized notification and event services are defined they will need to be managed as critical infrastructure services. - A common event rendering will be needed for interoperability. - 38 The following are open issues: - It is still not clear how the producer and consumer interfaces relate to the WSDM interfaces, including their respective roles in monitoring in OGSA.
+- Manageability interfaces for registries and for the messaging and queuing services, and possibly simple models to represent their manageability, will be needed. - If specialized notification and event services are defined they will need to be managed as critical infrastructure services.

+- It is still not clear how the producer and consumer interfaces relate to the WSDM interfaces, including their respective roles in monitoring in OGSA.
 This will need to be resolved as the specification of the producer and consumer interfaces is defined. - A manageability interface is needed for logging for management tasks such as setting the retention period, erasing logs, etc. The current proposal for the logging interfaces contains some of these functions, but it needs to be determined if they are enough.
-The same comment applies also to the producer and consumer interfaces. - It needs to be investigated whether events unique to Grid environments exist. - 47
+The same comment applies also to the producer and consumer interfaces.

+• It needs to be investigated whether events unique to Grid environments exist.

-1 5.3.5 Resource Management Services
+5.3.5 Resource Management Services

-2 The resource management services, despite the name, provide only part of the functionality for

-3 resource management in OGSA.
-A possible classification criterion for these services is that they

-4 should applicable to most types of resources.
-This implies that reservation, provisioning and

-5 metering fall in this category (e.g., bandwidth, a resource, can be reserved; data, also a resource, 6 can be deployed; the usage of licenses, also a resource, can be metered).
-This is in contrast with
+The resource management services, despite the name, provide only part of the functionality for resource management in OGSA.
+A possible classification criterion for these services is that they should be applicable to most types of resources.
+This implies that reservation, provisioning and metering fall in this category (e.g., bandwidth, which is a resource, can be reserved; data, also a resource, can be deployed; the usage of licenses, also a resource, can be metered).
+This is in contrast with the execution management services and data services, which are primarily concerned with execution and data.
+The resource management services are at the OGSA functions level.